verlok/verlok.github.io/_posts/2022-11-13-do-we-need-hybrid-lazy-loading-in-2022.md

 ## JavaScript-driven image lazy loading

-In order to lazy load images or iframes, it’s a very common practice to mark them up by replacing the proper `src` attribute with a similar data attribute, `data-src`, then to rely on a JavaScript solution to a) detect when the images/iframes are getting close to the visible portion of the website (typically because the user scrolled down), b) to copy the `data` attributes into the proper ones, triggering the deferred loading of their content.
+In order to lazy load images, it’s a very common practice to mark them up by replacing the proper `src` attribute with a similar data attribute, `data-src`, then to rely on a JavaScript solution to a) detect when the images are getting close to the visible portion of the website (typically because the user scrolled down), b) to copy the `data` attributes into the proper ones, triggering the deferred loading of their content.

 ```html
 <img